 |Financial Data||Firm A||Firm B|

 In the example above, Firm A has good liquidity with a current ratio of 2.00.
 Firm B has higher liquidity at 6.00.
 However, it is too high.
 It must hold more current assets, thus increasing its total assets.
-Increasing assets reduce its return on assets (ROA).
+Increasing assets reduces its return on assets (ROA).

 It is difficult to determine the optimal amount of liquidity for a firm.
 However, there is a trade-off.
 More liquidity is safer.
 But, too much liquidity imposes opportunity costs on the firm through lower returns.